pranavgarg-00/Ghost-Game/README.md

 Step 5) In a separate terminal, navigate to [/client](/client), and run `yarn`.

-Step 6) In this second terminal, run `yarn run start`.
+Step 6) In this second terminal, run `yarn run build`.

+Step 7) Then, in this second terminal, run `yarn run start`.
 The web app should be running on your browser.